C0sm0cats/GmailManager/README.md

 ## Prerequisites

-Before using SaveGmail, ensure you have the following:
+Before using GmailManager, ensure you have the following:

 - **Python**: Version 3.7 or higher installed on your system.
 - **Google Cloud Platform Project**: Have a project set up with the Gmail API enabled.